What to Expect at RightsCon

-Every participant’s RightsCon experience is a little different.
-Get a sense of what the experience is like in our RightsCon Tunis promo video.
+Every participant’s RightsCon experience is a little different, with endless opportunities to make the event your own.
 Everyone who joins our community can expect:

 Meet with people from every corner of the world working to protect and extend our human rights.

 Attend workshops and skill-building seminars with the world’s leading experts.

 Get feedback on your latest report, find new members for your coalition, or present a tech tool.